danzin/image-app/README.md

     Refining the universal search to support advanced queries and more refined result filtering.
  - **Additional API Endpoints:**
     Further expansion of administrative, notification, and real-time features.
- - **Dockerization** - Done ✅
-   - The app uses local storage when Cloudinary credentials are not set in the .env file.
  - **Polishing the frontend**:
     So far the backend has been my primary focus and frontend has been falling behind.
  - **Full monitoring suite**